Talkingbaby/learn-uiux/README.md

 # learn-uiux
-A curated list of resources to aid in the learning of UI and UX
+A curated list of resources to aid in the learning of UI and UX.
+UI will focus more on design and UX will focus on better usability.

 ## Contribute
 If you would like to contribute to the list or styling of the markdown then: